 Instructions

-- In a small bowl, stir together the salt, parsley, garlic, pepper, onion powder and paprika.
+- In a small bowl, stir together the salt, parsley, garlic, powder, pepper, onion powder, and paprika.
 Season both sides of the chicken.

-- Cover and cook on low for 3 hours or until an internal temperature of 165 degrees F is reached.
+- Cover and cook on low for 3 hours, or until a meat thermometer inserted into the chicken reaches 165°F.

-- If you’re hoping for clean slices, remove to a cutting board and cover to keep warm.
-Let sit for 10 minutes before slicing.
+- For clean slices, remove the chicken to a cutting board and cover to keep warm.
+Let rest for 10 minutes before slicing.

 Want to save this recipe?